Florence Pugh

 Florence Pugh (/pjuː/ PEW; born 3 January 1996) is an English actress.
+Her accolades include a British Independent Film Award, in addition to nominations for an Academy Award and three BAFTA Awards.
-She made her acting debut in 2014 in the drama film The Falling.
-Pugh gained recognition in 2016 for her leading role as a young bride in the independent drama Lady Macbeth, winning a British Independent Film Award.
-After starring in the 2018 television film King Lear, she drew praise for her leading role in the miniseries The Little Drummer Girl and earned a nomination for the BAFTA Rising Star Award that year.

-Pugh's international breakthrough came in 2019 with her portrayals of professional wrestler Paige in the biographical sports film Fighting with My Family, a despondent American woman in the horror film Midsommar, and Amy March in the period drama Little Women.
-For the last of these, she received nominations for an Academy Award and a BAFTA Award.
-Pugh was awarded the Trophée Chopard at the 2019 Cannes Film Festival.
-In 2021, she starred as Yelena Belova in the Marvel Cinematic Universe superhero film Black Widow and the Disney+ miniseries Hawkeye.
-She has since starred in the thriller Don't Worry Darling and the drama The Wonder (both 2022).
+After making her acting debut in the drama film The Falling (2014), Pugh gained praise for starring in the independent drama Lady Macbeth (2016) and the miniseries The Little Drummer Girl (2018).
+Her international breakthrough came in 2019 with her portrayals of professional wrestler Paige in the sports film Fighting with My Family, a despondent American woman in the horror film Midsommar, and Amy March in the period drama Little Women.
+For the last of these, she was nominated for the Academy Award for Best Supporting Actress.

+Pugh has played Yelena Belova in the Marvel Cinematic Universe, starring in the films Black Widow (2021) and Thunderbolts* (2025), as well as the Disney+ miniseries Hawkeye (2021).
+In her highest-grossing releases, she voiced Goldilocks in Puss in Boots: The Last Wish (2022), and portrayed Jean Tatlock in Oppenheimer (2023) and Princess Irulan in Dune: Part Two (2024); she also continued to gain praise for her performances in dramas such as We Live in Time (2024).

 Early life

 Florence Pugh was born on 3 January 1996 in Oxford to dancer Deborah and restaurateur Clinton Pugh.
 She has three siblings: actor and musician Toby Sebastian, actress Arabella Gibbins, and Rafaela "Raffie" Pugh.
-She suffered from tracheomalacia as a child, which led to frequent hospitalisations.
-The family relocated to Sotogrande in Spain when Pugh was three years old, hoping the warmer weather would improve her health.
+She suffered from tracheomalacia (a windpipe condition causing breathing problems) as a child, which led to frequent hospitalisations.
+The family relocated to Manilva in Spain when Pugh was three years old, hoping the warmer weather would improve her health.
 They lived there until she was six, when they moved back to Oxford.
-Also at six years old, Pugh played Mary in a school nativity play, for which she spoke in a Yorkshire accent.

 She was privately educated at Wychwood School and St Edward's School, Oxford, but disliked how the schools did not support her acting ambitions.